aetheric-oss/se-services/docs/conops.md

 #### Supplemental Data and Service Provider (SDSP) Elements

-These elements provide *supplemental* (not safety critical) services for UAM operations.
+These elements provide *supplemental* (not safety-critical) services for UAM operations.

 <center>